Shirley Temple (drink)

-A Shirley Temple is a non-alcoholic mixed drink traditionally made with ginger ale and a splash of grenadine, and garnished with a maraschino cherry.
-Modern Shirley Temple recipes may substitute lemon-lime soda or lemonade and sometimes orange juice, in part or in whole.
+A Shirley Temple is a non-alcoholic mixed drink traditionally made with ginger ale and a splash of grenadine, and is garnished with a maraschino cherry.
+Modern Shirley Temple recipes may use lemon-lime soda or lemonade, and sometimes orange juice, in part or in whole, include a citrus wedge or slice as a garnish, and use maraschino cherry juice.
 Shirley Temples are often served as an alternative to alcoholic cocktails.

+The Shirley Temple is also known as a "kiddie cocktail".